cognoma/frontend/README.md

 The AngularJS files are all located within `/app/js`, structured in the following manner:

 ```
-/controllers
+/components
-  index.js   (the main module on which all controllers will be mounted, loaded in main.js)
+  index.js   (the main module on which all components will be mounted, loaded in main.js)
-  example.js
+  ._example/ (each component is encapsulated in it's own directory, loaded in index.js)
+      example.component.js (component code )
+      examplet.tpl.html (component HTML template)
 /directives
   index.js   (the main module on which all directives will be mounted, loaded in main.js)
   example.js